Deep Dive into RAII: The Cornerstone of Resource Management

 std::mutex mutex_;

-};In this code, std::lock_guard, std::string, std::vector, and std::ofstream are all RAII-managed resources.
-No matter which step in the middle of update_config throws an exception, the mutex will be unlocked, the file will be closed, and the memory for the string and vector will be freed—this is the basic exception safety guarantee brought by RAII, acquired almost for free.
+};In this code, mutex_, input, lines, and line are all resources managed by RAII.
+No matter which step in the middle throws an exception, the mutex will be unlocked, the file will be closed, and the memory for the string and vector will be released—this is the basic exception safety guarantee brought by RAII, almost for free.

-In real-world engineering, we often need to write RAII wrappers for various types of resources.
-Although the C++ standard library already provides many (std::unique_ptr, std::shared_ptr, std::lock_guard, std::fstream, etc.), we will inevitably encounter scenarios it doesn't cover.
-In such cases, mastering the design pattern of RAII wrappers becomes crucial.
+In actual engineering, we often need to write RAII wrappers for various types of resources.
+Although the C++ standard library already provides many (std::unique_ptr, std::shared_ptr, std::lock_guard, std::fstream, etc.), there will always be scenarios not covered by the standard library.
+In such cases, mastering the design pattern of RAII wrappers is very important.

-A well-formed RAII wrapper typically follows this design pattern: the constructor acquires the resource (throwing an exception or entering an invalid state if acquisition fails), the destructor releases the resource (must be noexcept), copying is prohibited (to prevent double-free), and moving is allowed (to support ownership transfer).
-Let's look at another example using a network socket:
+A standard RAII wrapper usually follows this design pattern: the constructor is responsible for acquiring resources (if acquisition fails, throw an exception or enter an invalid state), the destructor is responsible for releasing resources (must be noexcept), copy is disabled (to prevent double free), and move is allowed (to support ownership transfer).
+Let's look at another example of a network socket:

 #include <sys/socket.h>